 The livewell raw water intake is equipped with a scoop that will supply water to the livewell if the pump should fail.
-To supply water to the livewell using the scoop, make sure the thru hull and livewell valves are open and run the boat at a speed above fifteen miles per hour.
+To supply water to the livewell using the scoop, make sure the thru hull and livewell valves are open and run the boat at a speed above 10 miles per hour.
 Water will circulate through the livewell and out the overflow.

 The livewell supply thru hull valve should be closed whenever the livewell is not in use.
 This will prevent water from entering the livewell while the boat is cruising.
-The valve should also be closed before hauling the boat from the water.
-This will help to prevent the livewell pump from losing prime when the boat is launched.